kylejray/kylejray.github.io/_posts/2023-08-15--mpi-tutorial-3.markdown

 ### Refresher
-In the third part of this series, we continued to try to do some very simple parallel computing (without being "embarassingly parallel") using MPI.
-The task was simple: have several independent processes(procs) guess random integers from 1 to 10, scoring points for integers havent been guessed yet.
-We achieved somethig kind of close to this, but we weren't able to de-sync the procs.
+In the previous part of this series, we continued to try to do some very simple parallel computing (without being "embarrassingly parallel") using MPI.
+The task was simple: have several independent processes(procs) guess random integers from 1 to 10, scoring points for integers haven't been guessed yet.
+We achieved something kind of close to this, but we weren't able to de-sync the procs.
 Basically, even by making some procs slower tha others-- each was still getting the same number of guesses over the full computation.
 The solution was to step away from the usual results you get when you google how to use MPI: allreduce, gather, broadcast, etc....
 Instead, we are going to use nonblockng MPI message passing.

 ### Explicitly nonblocking communication in MPI
 Primarily, our savior is comm.Iprobe(source=i), which will return a boolean depending on wether the given source has incoming messages for the proc or not.
 This is a built in way to implement the workaround that we tried previously ( recall our "message" boolean) but in a nonblocking way.
-It will not hang if there isnt a message yet, it will smply return a False and keep going.
+It will not hang if there isn't a message yet, it will simply return a False and keep going.
 With this tool, we can manually control the messages that flow in and out of proc 0 in a way that allows all procs to go at their own pace.
 Let's use comm.Iprobe to retool our code:

 {% highlight python %}
-# the beginning is the same, but well need to initialze some extra variables
+# the beginning is the same, but well need to initialize some extra variables
 final_list = []
 timeout = 100